Cross-Component Calls

 "miden:counter-account" = { path = "../counter-contract/target/generated-wit/" }

-The dependent component must be built first so its WIT files exist.
+The dependent component must be built first so its interface files exist.
 Build counter-contract before building counter-note.

 Example: Counter note calling counter contract